 Freelancing with a special skill, working a second job, or volunteering in a field of interest is typically known as the “side gig.”
 Musicians are well-known for working a “day job” while rehearsing their band in the garage on weekends.

-Rob Gilles answered a question on Quora.com, “How does your job define who you are?“ He suggests that job and work may differ.
+Rob Gillies answered a question on Quora.com, “Does your job define who you are?“ He suggests that job and work may differ.

 “Some people can be defined by their job as they have pursued a passion in their life and turned it into a paying career,” he wrote.
 “Others do a job for the sake of being able to afford their real passions.
 Getting paid would undermine their interest in it.”